sourcegraph/about/handbook/support/customer-support-triaging.md

 - **Step 3:** Identify if there is action for CS or not

   - If there is an action for CS, go to step 4.
 There is an action for CS if the issue is:
 	  - to troubleshoot
 	  - to explain how a feature works in the product/how to do a simple task in the product
-    - to anything related to security for a customer without a CE (free, cloud, teams, open source)
+	  - to handle anything related to security for a customer without a CE (free, cloud, teams, open source)
 	  - to handle a feature request for a customer without a CE (free, cloud, teams, open source)
   - If there is no action for CS, go to step 8.
 There is no action for CS if the issue:
 	  - to handle anything related to licensing
 	  - to handle anything related to security for a customer with a CE
 	  - to handle a feature request for a customer with a CE
 	  - to provide best practice guidance
 	  - to answer questions related to proactive matters / account strategy

   If it's not clear, post in #customer-support-triage and brainstorm the best path.